Kraljic Matrix: the Basics and Example

 Procurement products

 Using these two dimensions within the Kraljic matrix, Peter Kraljic distinguishes between four types of procurement products.
-Each type requires a different procurement strategy.
+The procurement process needs separate methods to handle its various procurement types.
 Only when you make that connection will the matrix really work for you.

 Strategic products

 Strategic products (High impact on profit and high delivery risk) have a major impact on profit and a high delivery risk.
-These are often raw materials or critical components that directly determine the cost price and continuity of the end product.
+The list contains essential materials which serve as both raw materials and vital components that affect both product cost and production sustainability.
 They are usually purchased from a limited number of suppliers, sometimes even from a single party.
-This means that the risk lies directly in the dependency.
+The project faces a risk because it needs this particular task to proceed.

 Bottleneck products